-When applying for permanent residency in the U.S., which includes the authorization to work in a virtually unrestricted way, you must match your current visa intent with your future plans.
+When applying for either a visa or green card (which includes the authorization to work in a virtually unrestricted way) you must match your current visa intent with your future plans.

 Your “intent” is a major factor the government looks at when approving your application to stay and work in the U.S. If your intent doesn’t match, our application will be denied.